 Conference Brochure: 2021 - 24th Annual KACDL Conference and Awards Reception

 Not a member?
 Save on registration by becoming one today!
 Choose the Non Member Registration button and select "Join as a New Member"

-Mail in Registration: Please download the conference brochure and mail the registration form along with check made payable to KACDL to Attn: KACDL Annual Conference, PO Box 340, Union, KY 41091.
+Mail in Registration: Please download the mail-in registration form, complete it and mail along with check made payable to KACDL to Attn: KACDL Annual Conference, PO Box 340, Union, KY 41091.
 Registration form and payment must be received by April 15, 2021 to ensure attendance.

 Cancellation Policy: All cancellations must be received by KACDL 96 hours in advance of event start date to receive credit or full refund.
 Substitutions are allowed.